JSitter/simple-docker-project/README.md

 ```

 ### Scale your App
-Heroku will scale your app to 0 by default.
+Heroku will scale your app to 0 by default and this won't work.

 Scale your app depending on your tier.
+This scales it for the free tier.

 ```
 $ heroku ps:scale web=1